A couple of weeks ago I had another Snowboarding lesson at Xscape in Castleford.

 The Main Slope.

-We went half way up the main slope and practiced going down using S turns.
+We went halfway up the main slope and practised going down using S-turns.

 It was a bit scary because of the other snowboarders and skiers.
 As I was just learning, I was hesitant to turn if there was someone in my path as I wasn’t confident in my ability to turn out of their way.